stewest/johnny-five-node-slackbot/README.md

 # johnny-five-node-slackbot
-A node js and arduino integration.
+A NodeJS Arduino integration with SlackBot.

 I wanted to make my Arduino flash certain green or red LEDs, triggered via our deploy's success or failure slack messages.